usnistgov/FIPS201/_FIPS201/frontend.md

 - **Digital Signature Key.** The PIV digital signature key SHALL be generated on the PIV Card.
 The PIV Card SHALL NOT permit exportation of the digital signature key.
-If present, cryptographic operations using the digital signature key may only be performed using the contact and the virtual contact interfaces of the PIV Card.
-Private key operations may not be performed without explicit user action, as this Standard requires the cardholder to authenticate to the PIV Card each time it performs a private key computation with the digital signature key.[^cardholderauthentication]
+If present, cryptographic operations using the digital signature key MAY only be performed using the contact and the virtual contact interfaces of the PIV Card.
+Private key operations MAY not be performed without explicit user action, as this Standard requires the cardholder to authenticate to the PIV Card each time it performs a private key computation with the digital signature key.[^cardholderauthentication]